odamex/odamex/README.md

 **Note**: This project contains a demo testing utility that ensures vanilla compatibility by running a specific set of demos after each commit.
 When forking this project to prepare a pull request, this functionality will be unavailable by default to protect sensitive files.
-You can restore this functionality by:
+You can restore this functionality by doing the following:

-1. Forking [OdaTest-Resources](https://github.com/odamex/odatests-resources) to get the PWADs.
+1. Fork [OdaTest-Resources](https://github.com/odamex/odatests-resources) to get the PWADs and demos.
+   Clone it to a directory outside of your odamex clone.
-2. Downloading [OdaTests](https://github.com/odamex/odatests) to get the encryption module.
+2. Download the latest [OdaTests](https://github.com/odamex/odatests) release to get the encryption module.
-3. Replacing the encrypted IWADs with your own set of encrypted IWADs.
+3. Replace the encrypted IWADs with your own set of encrypted IWADs.
-Encrypt using `python .\secret.py encrypt doom2` with the environment variable `SECRET_KEY` defined to encrypt the IWADs with.
+   1. Delete the **.bin** files.
+These are the upstream encrypted IWADS.
+   1. Copy your IWADS into the directory.
 The following IWADs (latest version) are needed to run all tests:
-`doom, doom1, doom2, tnt, plutonia`
+      - `doom`
+      - `doom1` (shareware IWAD - follow the External links on [the doomwiki page for DOOM1.WAD](https://doomwiki.org/wiki/DOOM1.WAD))
+      - `doom2`
+      - `tnt`
+      - `plutonia`
+   1. Generate an encryption key:
+      ```
+      python .\secret.py genkey
+      ```
+   1. Set the `SECRET_KEY` environment variable to your encryption key.
+   1. Encrypt doom2.wad:
+      ```
+      python .\secret.py encrypt doom2
+      ```
+   1. Repeat the above command for all of your IWADS.
+   1. Add the updated **.bin** files, commit, and push
 4. Create a release for your forked OdaTest-Resources repo.
 5. Enter the following Secrets / Repository Variables in GitHub:
   - `secrets.DEMOTESTER_IWAD_KEY` - Encryption key for the IWADs